seriousme/durable-data/README.md

 ### Notes

 - `JSON.stringify` and `JSON.parse` are used in writing and reading data, so you can only persist data that can be handled by `JSON.stringify`!
 If you wish to alter this behaviour you can either prepare your data before `set` or `add` or overload `JSON.stringify` and `JSON.parse`.

+- Each database should be connected to a single process.
+Multiple concurrent readers/writers is *not* supported !